Identicum/ipa/README.md

 Samples are provided in the [conf.samples](./conf.samples/) folder.

 ### default-vhost
-Copy [template](./conf.samples/01_default-vhost.conf) into your local `conf` folder and customize parameters for hostnames and certificate files.
+Copy [template](./conf.samples/01_default-vhost.conf) into your local `./conf/` folder and customize parameters for hostnames and certificate files.

 ### mod_auth_openidc
-Copy [template](./conf.samples/02_mod_auth_openidc.conf) into your local `conf` folder and customize parameters:
+Copy [template](./conf.samples/02_mod_auth_openidc.conf) into your local `./conf/` folder and customize these parameters:
 - OIDCProviderMetadataURL
 - OIDCClientID
 - OIDCClientSecret
 - OIDCCryptoPassphrase

-Use rest of the templates to create as many proxy definitions as you need, based on the samples.
+Create as many proxy definitions as you need, using the provided templates.

 ## Run the container